DavidHewWing/davidhew.wing/README.md

 * Added Pictures
 * Finished Home page banner/slide show
 * Added a home-page profile
+* Formatted toolbar for mobile use

 Next Up:
-Fix the mobile layout and fixed font design
+Fix the mobile layout for the homepage